shadhini/blockchain-tryouts/ethereum/solidity-quick-reference/variables.md

 LOCATION - storage location specifiers (**for reference types**):
 - `storage`: reference to contract storage (persistent)
 - `memory`: temporary, function-local, not persisted (cheaper for temporary data)
-- `calldata`: read-only input data for external function parameters (gas-cheaper and can't be modified) VISIBILITY - (for state variables and functions):
+- `calldata`: read-only input data for external function parameters
+  - immutable, cannot be modified within the function
+  - gas-cheaper
+VISIBILITY - (for state variables and functions):
 - `public` — auto-generated getter for state variables
     - these getters become entries in `JSON ABI`